 In those days I traveled extensively for my work and I was in New Orleans on business at least once a month.
-One Sunday afternoon I was in the French Quarter “relaxing” when a friend said he had extra tickets to the Superdome to see the New Orleans Saints play the Dallas Cowboys and asked if I’d like to go.
-Now the Cowboys were in top form leading their division and the Saints were second rate at best (their nick name in those days was “the ‘aints”).
-In fact, the cowboys had beaten the Saints 5 times in a row so I did not think it would be much of a game –but football is football, so I said yes.
+One Sunday afternoon I was in a French Quarter Bar “relaxing” when a friend said he had extra tickets to the Superdome to see the New Orleans Saints play and asked if I’d like to go.
+The team the Saints were playing was in top form leading the division while the Saints were second rate at best (their nick name in those days was “The ‘Aints”).
+In fact, that team had beaten the Saints 5 times in a row so I did not think it would be much of a game –but football is football, so I said yes.

-When we got to the stadium I was shocked to find out that the game was sold out.
-As I stood in line waiting to get through the turnstiles I noticed that one out of three Saints fans was wearing a brown paper bag over their heads, with holes cut in them for the eyes and mouth.
-I laughed like hell – but I admired the simple fact that they there were still there –still supporting their team.
+When we got to the stadium I was shocked to find out that the game was sold out!
+As I stood in line waiting to get through the turnstiles I noticed that a third of the Saints fans were wearing brown paper bags over their heads, with holes cut in them for the eyes and mouth.
+I laughed like hell – but I admired the simple fact that they there were still there –still buying tickets to see The Saints play and supporting their team.
 I decided that fans with that much heart deserved a winning team.
 I became a Saints fan on the spot and have been one ever since.

-By-the-way, last Sunday I watched the Saints play the Cowboys at the Superdome again.
+By-the-way, I recently watched the Saints play that same team at the Superdome again.
 The Saints killed them --and the barbarian in me enjoyed the revenge….